2 Back Office Management Tips for Consultants

 Whether you’re just starting your small business or you’re a seasoned veteran, you’ll quickly learn that there’s a lot of planning involved.
 Initially, this planning will focus on choosing the services you will offer, finding and securing clients, and deciding where and how you will run your business.

 These are all important first steps and they fit into the category of front office responsibilities.
-Lurking in the background is back-office management—tasks which are equally critical to the success of your business.
+Lurking in the background is back-office management—tasks that are equally critical to the success of your business.

 What is Back-Office Management?